LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/many.md

 &nbsp;

-I draw graphs,
+I am drawing graphs,

-magic leans toward my index,
+magic from my index,

-I am learning from patterns,
+learning from patterns,

-that is what I am doing.
+magic is leaning.

 &nbsp;

 "I will tell everybody

-you are a dumb fuck, weirdow!".
+you are a dumb fuck!".

 &nbsp;